johnx25bd/os-blogs/drafts/intro-to-developer-advocate/README.md

 **1987 - 2006:** Grew up in America - ski patroller, Eagle Scout, lots of hiking and adventuring, especially in my native Colorado.

-**2006 - 2010:** BSc Biology and Environmental Studies at Tufts University in 2010, including courses in GIS and Remote Sensing
+**2006 - 2010:** BSc Biology and Environmental Studies at Tufts University in 2010, including courses in GIS and Remote Sensing.

 **2010 - 2012:** My first tech startup experience as co-founder at Junctions, building a location-based social graph.
 A failure - and a great learning experience.

 **2012 - 2015:** Three years exploring the world as a travel journalist, guide, alpine patroller, cycle tourist and sailor.
-Didn't spend more than 10 nights in the same bed.
+Didn't spend more than 10 nights in the same place.

-**2015 - 2016:** Odd jobs with SMEs in Denver including as a project manager for a proptech startup, an events coordinator for a co-working community space and a shop assistant at a sailing school.
+**2015 - 2016:** Odd jobs with SMEs in Denver including as a project manager for a proptech startup, an events coordinator for a techy community space and a shop assistant at a sailing school.
 Started poking around with Python.

 **2016 - 2018:** Worked in research at an international NGO studying maritime security.
 Location analytics with shipping data and visualization design for governments, militaries and the private sector.
 Dove headfirst into JavaScript - especially D3 😍.

 **2018 - 2019:** Attended UCL to study for an MSc in Spatial Data Science and Visualisation at the Bartlett's Centre for Advanced Spatial Analysis.
 Wrote my dissertation on decentralized and privacy-preserving location data governance, consensus networks and trusted IoT.
 Technical Director at London Blockchain Labs.

-**Now:** Was granted a Tier 1 Exceptional Talent visa and joined OS as Developer Advocate.
+**2020** Was granted a Tier 1 Exceptional Talent visa and joined OS as Developer Advocate.

-## The OS Developer Advocate role

-- PSGA and the potential of spatial data
-- The OS Data Hub APIs
-- Expanding our target users to include more web developers and data scientists
--